UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

   - Blank analog clocks with numbers and a given time to draw on the clock.
   - Basic arithmetic involved questions about how much time is between two or more given times.

 # What sets this project apart?

-- Most tower defense games involve mindlessly watching the players defenses do all the work, in Time Commander, the player has an opportunity to learn about telling time in their decision makeing and will have a more active role in terms of using consumable items during enemy onslaughts.
+- Most tower defense games involve mindlessly watching the players defenses do all the work, in Time Commander, the player has a much more active role.
 - Players will have a different experience each time they play, so there are more opportunities to learn material they may have missed the first time.
-- This isn't a typical tower defense game.
-Enemies do not predictably come down the same lane each level.
-In Time Commander, enemies approach the players base randomly from three-hundred and sixty degrees based on hours on an analog clock.
+- The learning goals of this game are built in to the games mechanics, to get anywhere in this game, players must take advantage of the time puzzles in the best way in order to progress.

 # Player Interaction Patterns and Modes

 ## Player Interaction Pattern

-The game is meant for one player, the player uses the cursor and some buttons on the keyboard to interact with the system to do actions such as building/maintaining defenses, and ceasing hordes of enemies.
+The game is meant for one player, the player uses the cursor and some buttons on the keyboard to interact with the system to do actions such as building/maintaining defenses, and controlling hordes of enemies.

 ## Player Modes

 Single Player Mode: The player makes their way through three levels by solving time based problems and maintaining their defenses and inventory.

 # Gameplay Objectives

 - Survive waves of enemies:
     - Description: There are three levels the player must get through, each containing three waves of enemies to get past.
-    - Alignment: This aligns with the learning objectives of reading time from analog and digital clocks in standard and military time because the player must make their decisions with time and the clock in the game background in mind by using the hints to correctly place defenses.
+    - Alignment: This aligns with the learning objectives of reading time from analog and digital clocks in standard and military time because many of the players actions in defending their crystal are put together with small time solving puzzles.
 - Achieve a high score by the end of the game:
     - Description: This is hopefully a motivator to come back and play the game more than once as the player can get feedback as to how well they did with the time questions throughout the game and know what to improve upon.
-    - Alignment: The score system pushes the learning objectives forward effectively by helping the player figure out what aspects of telling time they are struggling with, and giving helplful tips for their unique needs.
+    - Alignment: The score system pushes the learning objectives forward effectively by helping the player figure out what aspects of telling time they are struggling with and giving helplful tips for their unique needs.

 # Procedures/Actions

 The player can build structures by selecting and dragging them to the desired location.
-The player can earn upgrade points and consumable items by opening chests obtained from vanquished enemies.
-The points can buy upgrades to the players defenses and the consumable items can be used during enemy attacks to help the defense clear out enemies or bail the player out if they did not correctly place a defense in an area being attacked.
-Chests can be opened up after waves by interacting with the clock lock visual on the chest.
-If the player manages to set the clock to the correct time given on a digital clock, the chest opens.
+The player can use their main weapon, time bomb, which will initiate a time telling based question in line with the learning objectives which will need to be solved for the bomb to be utilized.
+The player can interact with icons for one time use disposable items to purchase them for aid in the game.

 # Rules

 The main resource available to the player are the enemies they fend off.
-Successfully clearing these enemies off the screen with defensive structures give the enemies a chance to drop a chest the player can open to get powerful upgrades and consumable items.
-Failing to open chests results in a big loss for the player as they will not be able to upgrade their defenses or use consumable items.
+Successfully clearing these enemies off the screen with defensive structures or the time bomb ability grant the player gold to spend on better defenses or powerful but temporary upgrades through the consumable items available for purchase.
+Penalties result in the player losing gold, and they can potentially go into debt, preventing item buying.
+This is caused by answering time questions incorrectly.
 After fending off three waves of enemies, the player will have beaten the current level, and will have to go through two more levels, so three levels in total, each containing three waves.
-At the end of the game, regardless if the player won or lost, a summary of some stats is presented; such as waves survived, total points earned, enemies destroyed, how many chests were opened.
+At the end of the game, regardless if the player won or lost, a summary of some stats is presented;
+such as waves survived, total gold earned, enemies destroyed, among others.
 These are used to give the player a final score and let them know which time questions they should work to improve on.

 # Objects/Entities

-- A brief "tutorial" at the start of the game, how to place a structure/open a chest
+- A brief tutorial at the start of the game
 - The players various types of available defenses
 - different enemy types
 - disposable items to buy
 - A player inventory to hold the disposable items

 ## Core Gameplay Mechanics (Detailed)

 - There will be three main levels in the game.
 In each level, the player must survive two waves of enemies which will get increasingly numerous and difficult to deal with.
 Once the third level is complete, the game is over and the player has won.
 A final score will be given based on the amount of gold the player has remaining.
 - Analog clocks will come onto the players screen throughout the game indicating where the next set if enemies will come from.
 This is the direction that the player should build his defenses towards.
+- Player's will also be given the chance to open a bonus chest and receive a reward if they can solve a time puzzle
 - Getting through each level: In order for the player to fend off the waves of enemies aproaching their time crystal, they must buy defensive structures bought with gold they initally begin with.
 - Occassionally players will have the chance to use a 'Time Bomb' ability.
 This ability sends a bomb to a crowd of enemies to clear them, granting the player gold in the process.
 This ability is intertwined with the learning objects because the player must solve a time based question to propery use the 'Time Bomb'